 A good starting point for data is what we call the OEE gold standard, which is to measure OEE with an additional breakdown of OEE loss categories into the Six Big Losses and a detailed breakdown of OEE Availability losses into Downtime Reasons.

-This tip is especially important for larger companies.
+Using OEE rule books is especially important for larger companies.
 There are a handful of decisions that are very important to document and consistently apply across lines and plants.

 The following decisions will affect your OEE score: